My name is Jonathan and I like magic.

 That’s the magic I’m talking about.
 And it’s that magic that I love.
 And now I get to play a different part in helping founders find their magic.
 And it’s why I love what I do.

 Jonathan invests in early early-stage consumer, marketplace, commerce, mar-tech, and SaaS startups and technologies.
-His Foundation and personal portfolio includes Luxe, Sketchdeck, Tradesy, Mtailor, League, Front, and Flexport.
+He currently sits on the board of Vetted Pet Care and his Foundation and personal investments includes Hooked, WayUp, Tradesy, League, Front and Flexport.
 He joined Foundation Capital in 2013 as a partner after spending nine months with the firm as an entrepreneur-in-residence.
 When not working, he can be found on his bike or chasing his four kids around.